russross/4307/_problems/mud-join/1/doc/doc.md

   all incoming links for each zone.

-  In the relational algebra we start by imagining the cartesian prodect of the the four tables in question (including both instances of rooms in the join), then filter it down to only records and are linked to each other according to the join conditions, and finally filter that down to only those where the
+  In the relational algebra we start by imagining the cartesian product of the the four tables in question (including both instances of rooms in the join), then filter it down to only records and are linked to each other according to the join conditions, and finally filter that down to only those where the